MLS A to Z at the U

 • DIRECT DEPOSIT

-Students have the option to sign up for direct deposit to receive their student refunds into an authorized savings/checking account of their choice.
+Beginning in mid-July, students may sign up for direct deposit to receive their student refunds in an authorized savings or checking account of their choice.
 This is the fastest and most secure method to receive student refunds.
-Students who have not signed up for direct deposit will have their refund checks mailed to their current address listed in CaneLink.
 To enroll, visit the "Financials" menu in CaneLink, then select the "Direct Deposit/Bank Account" option.
-Click here for more information.
+Visit the Student Accounts webpage for more information.

 E